Gudrun Sjödén (fashion label): History

-In 1981 Sjödén established mail order sales in Germany with her sister, Christina Rådevik, and between 1983 and 1990 they opened two stores in the USA, as well as stores in Stockholm, Zirndorf, Gothenburg and Nuremberg.
+In 1981 Sjödén established mail order sales in Germany with her sister, Christina Rådevik, and between 1983 and 1990 they opened two stores in the US, as well as stores in Stockholm, Zirndorf, Gothenburg and Nuremberg.

 In 1993 the company began selling a home textiles collection.
 Over the next several years the mail order business was expanded to Norway and the United Kingdom.

 In 2003 a store was opened on Stora Nygatan in Stockholm, selling fashion, home textiles and flowers.
 In 2004 Sjödén opened a store in Malmö, Sweden and she was named “Entrepreneur of the Year” by Stockholm Business Week magazine.
 In 2005 Sjödén was awarded the Stockholm Chamber of Trade "World Class Prize".
 Stores were later opened in Hamburg, Oslo, Copenhagen and Stuttgart.